 We may need to discuss this CN/MN architecture decision more, but in the meantime I think it will be fine to add an isSystemMetadataDirty flag for each data entity.

-#7 Updated by Jing Tao about 8 years ago
+#7 Updated by Jing Tao over 8 years ago

 Ben and I discussed the issue about how to save the the entity only with the system metadata modification.
 We came up with a temporary solution - even though there is only system metadata change, we still label the entity dirty.
 This solution works but has a drawback - there data file was duplicated.